rhysstever/NumberSystemsSeminar/README.md

 # Number Systems Seminar
 I will be giving a seminar on binary, octal, and hexadecimal number systems.
-I will show how each convert to one another (along with Decimal), as well as basic operations.
+I will show how each convert to one another (along with decimal), as well as basic operations.
 Here are the notes:

 ## Bases
 * **Decimal**: Base 10 (0, 1, 2, 3, 4, 5, 6, 7, 8, and 9)